List of BR 'Clan' Class locomotives: Unbuilt locomotives

 A further 15 'Clans' was projected, but due to an acute shortage of steel, the order was frequently postponed until the advent of the British Railways Modernisation Plan, which led to the order being cancelled.
-Five of the new locomotives were expected to operate on the Southern Region, and as such, a change in naming style was undertaken with the next five in series.
-The final ten reverted to Scottish Region parlance.
-The projected names were selected as thus:
+Five of the unbuilt locomotives were expected to operate on the Southern Region and so a change in naming style was planned for the next five in series.
+It was intended to revert to Scottish Region parlance for the final ten.
+The projected names were: